7 Common Barriers to Web Accessibility and How to Overcome Them

 Nowadays, most content management systems and social media platforms have a built-in system to add alt text to images.
 Therefore, you can easily access the alt text option.

-Nonetheless, locating and identifying pictures can be a laborious task, which is why you should investigate remediation automation tools to identify and add missing alt text
+Nonetheless, locating and identifying pictures can be a laborious task, so you should investigate remediation automation tools to identify and add missing alt text.

-Automated accessibility testing tools should be used with caution as they will only detect the presence of alt text and not test for its relevance.
+Solution: Automated accessibility testing tools should be used cautiously as they will only detect the presence of alt text and not test for its relevance.
 You need a human to validate the alt text.

 Aditya Bikkani